 Seki Onsen Ski Resort accommodation

 The local village at the bottom of the lifts is unique, surrounded by traditional streets of days gone by and dotted with onsen hotsprings.
 So after spending a great day in the Seki powder, guests can relax in body and spirit with a soak in the onsen.
-Being only a small village there are limited accommodation options & places to eat.
+Being only a small village there are limited accommodation options (see below) & places to eat.

-Recommended accommodation in or near Seki Onsen
+Other recommended accommodation in or near Seki Onsen

 Reviews of Seki Onsen Ski Resort

 Read the excellent article on Seki by Powder magazine